 Metabolic efficiency may sound desirable, but it’s not — that is, if it even exists.

-However, Thompson argued for metabolic efficiency again in his 1995 research.
-Here he set out to determine if activity energy expenditure, sleep energy expenditure and resting heart rate in endurance athletes were similar over a 24-hour period, and also measured oxygen consumption in a respiratory chamber.
-Surprisingly, lower energy-intake athletes (lower again by almost 1500 calories of estimated energy requirements for the experimental activity) exhibited lower physical energy expenditure, resting metabolic rate, and sleep energy expenditure compared to adequate-intake athletes.
-Furthermore, Thompson controlled the athletes’ intake, thereby preventing over- or underreporting in this short-duration observational experiment.
+However, the 1995 study with the 24 endurance athletes mentioned above argued for metabolic efficiency again in his 1995 research.
+Here he set out to determine if activity energy expenditure, sleep energy expenditure, and resting heart rate in endurance athletes were similar over a 24-hour period, and he also measured oxygen consumption in a respiratory chamber.
+Surprisingly, lower energy-intake athletes (lower again by almost 1,500 calories of estimated energy requirements for the experimental activity) exhibited lower physical energy expenditure, resting metabolic rate, and sleep energy expenditure compared to adequate-intake athletes.
+Furthermore, researchers controlled the athletes’ intake, thereby preventing over- or underreporting in this short-duration observational experiment.

 Exercise itself is the greatest contributor to increasing one’s metabolism and those of us wanting to reverse our efficient metabolisms may need to take a closer look at how we work out.
 While diet does influence the metabolic rate, it does so to a lesser extent than exercise.
 High-intensity aerobic workouts, lower-intensity longer-duration workouts, and even muscle-building weightlifting sessions at the gym all contribute in some way to raising one’s resting metabolism.
 So am I really metabolically efficient, or do I need to look at the big picture: measured oxygen consumption, an exercise routine that maximizes post-exercise oxygen consumption, and using food and exercise journaling to actually calculate my energy intake and energy expenditure instead of estimating them?